BenchmarksStack Ranking

 Plaintext

 When we started optimizing H33's fully homomorphic encryption pipeline, our BFV encryption took 2.02 milliseconds.
 Today, it takes 331 microseconds.
-This is the story of how we achieved 84% faster encryption and became the fastest FHE library in the world.
+This is the story of how we achieved 84% faster encryption and became the fastest FHE library in the world -- and how that single-encrypt speedup compounds into a production system processing 1.595 million authentications per second.
+See the full results on our benchmarks page.

 84%